-Young Voices Africa is a co-creation project that has developed an interactive package of sexual and reproductive health information materials – created by, and for, young people between 15 and 24 years old in Southern Africa.
+Young Voices Africa is a co-creation project that has developed an interactive package of sexual health information materials – created by, and for, young people between 15 and 24 years old in Southern Africa.

 Our Young Voices project started in October 2017 when we brought together a group of young people from across Southern Africa for a week-long workshop in Johannesburg.
 We talked about the information available to them on sex and HIV – what’s good, what’s bad, what’s missing, where they felt misunderstood, and how they wanted to talk about sex and relationships.